SamOBrienOlinger/PP4/README.md

  - __Acknowledgements__

-   - The README template provided y Code Institute was very helpful as a model for developing this README file: https://github.com/Code-Institute-Solutions/readme-template
+   - The README template provided by Code Institute was very helpful as a model for developing this README file: https://github.com/Code-Institute-Solutions/readme-template

    - A number of Code Institute Tutors and students were very suportive via slack and the Student Support Chat:

+    - sandeep_mentor
     - DavidK_5P
     - David Bowers_5p_lead
     - Eventyret_mentor
     - Ionut Ciobanu
     - Franciska
     - Sean
+    - Ger
+    - Christine